-Once you have completed the Engineering Intermediate Year and successfully applied for entry into Software Engineering, you will study that discipline within the three professional years.
+Once you have completed the first year and successfully applied for entry into Software Engineering, you will study that discipline within the next three years.

-- The project in the First Professional Year focuses on teamwork and gaining experience with contemporary software engineering tools for testing, or configuration and build management.
+- The project in the second year focuses on teamwork and gaining experience with contemporary software engineering tools for testing, or configuration and build management.

-- The Second Professional Year project is a whole-year project with a focus on teamwork and interaction with customers and other stakeholders.
+- The third-year project is a whole-year project with a focus on teamwork and interaction with customers and other stakeholders.

-- The final-year project in the Third Professional Year is a capstone project in which students apply all of their software engineering skills.
+- The final-year project is a capstone project in which students apply all of their software engineering skills.